easybuilders/easybuild/docs/Hooks.rst

 custom data structures is done.

-This is important since it allows to dynamically modify easyconfig files while they is still "raw", i.e., when the easyconfig parameter values are still basic Python data structures like lists, dictionaries, etc. that are easy to manipulate (see also :ref:`hooks_caveats_manipulating`).
+This is important since it allows to dynamically modify easyconfig files while they are still "raw", i.e., when the easyconfig parameter values are still basic Python data structures like lists, dictionaries, etc. that are easy to manipulate (see also :ref:`hooks_caveats_manipulating`).